LlamaSeg: Image Segmentation via Autoregressive Mask Generation: Experiments

-\textbf{2D spatial relationship.} To examine whether the model can learn 2D spatial relationships from 1D tokens, we select an example in resolution of 256 and export the attention map in the last self-attention layer of the Transformer model, as shown in Fig.~\ref{fig:attn}.
-Under the causal attention mechanism, a line parallel to the main diagonal emerged, indicating that mask tokens can attend to tokens in previous rows within the same column in the 2D space.
-The regular dark vertical stripes suggest that in 2D space, the tokens in the front of each row tend to reduce attention to the trailing tokens of the previous row, despite their proximity in the 1D sequence.
+\textbf{2D Spatial Relationship.} To examine whether the model can learn 2D spatial relationships from 1D tokens, we select an example in resolution of 256 and export the attention map in the last self-attention layer of the Transformer model, as shown in Fig.~\ref{fig:attn}.
+Under the causal attention mechanism, the attention map exhibits a distinct band parallel to the main diagonal, indicating that mask tokens preferentially attend to tokens in preceding rows within the same column in the original 2D layout.
+Moreover, we observe regular dark vertical stripes in the attention map.
+These stripes show that, although the row-end tokens and the next-row tokens are adjacent in the 1D sequence, the model consistently suppresses attention from the leading tokens of each row to the trailing tokens of the previous row.
+This behavior suggests that the model can distinguish true spatial neighbors in the 2D mask from artificial neighbors introduced by row-wise flattening.
+Therefore, these observations demonstrate that our method does not merely exploit local proximity in the 1D sequence.
+Instead, it internally reconstructs and leverages the authentic 2D spatial topology of mask tokens.